koobzaar/lol-skins/README.md

 - **See your friends skins**.
 Sync your friends skins and yours with the party mode.
 Create a Party, invite your friends and choose your skin.
 Simple as that.
 - Use your favorite map with your skin.
 Yeah, you can do this already.
 But it's simpler than you think.
 - No DRM.
 You donate. **You OWN a copy**.
 "If buying isn't owning, piracy isn't stealing" doesn't apply here.
 Your friends doesn't need to buy a copy of Exalted - you are free to share with them.
+- You can get it **FOR FREE** by helping us with the skins.
+Check the pinned issue and the pinned message on our Discord server (#general-chat)

 Exalted is the **only source of income** for this repository.
 Your donation helps keep skins available for free.
 Lol-skins will **always remain free**, regardless of donations.